 Purchase order (PO) financing helps wholesalers that have large orders and need funds to pay their supplier expenses.
 The solution provides funds to pay suppliers, which enables you to fulfill larger orders and grow your revenue.

 PO financing has simple qualification requirements and is more flexible than bank financing.
 Furthermore, most lines can be set up quickly.
 Commercial Capital LLC provides services in the US and Canada.

 We offer purchase order financing at competitive rates and can work in most industries.
-For an instant quote, fill out this form.
+Fill out this form for an instant quote.
 To speak with an expert, call us toll-free at (877) 300 3258.

 - Is available to new companies/start-ups

 - Is transactional (use as needed)

 - Is easier to get than bank financing

 How does purchase order financing work?

 PO financing covers the supplier expense of your purchase order.
 The finance company handles the supplier payment directly, usually using a Letter of Credit (LC).
 Most transactions are executed as follows:

 - Finance company issues an LC to your supplier